c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 as well as a nicely styled theme with a custom icon set, and a variety of system menus and widgets.
-Custom configs are included for autostart applications like Picom, and shell scripts have been integrated with the Lua code for handling older systems like Pulse (Pipe is installed on TacOS as well, it will receive further builtin support).
+Custom configs are included for autostart applications like Picom, and shell scripts have been integrated with the Lua code for handling older systems like Pulse (Pipe is installed on TacOS as well, it will see further builtin support).
 ##### Programs

 <img src="desktop/programs.png" alt="Programs" width="1200">